-The Status element displays the status of the virtual servers and services running on the firewall.
+The Status element displays the status of the services running on the firewall.
 It also shows the health status of network connections and the licensing status of the system.

 The Admin Tasks section indicates if events were generated and if actions should be taken by the administrator.
 The Resources section shows the status of system resources.